voloko/uki/docs/core/view/base.markdown

 ### view.Base.prototype.visible([state])

 Hides/shows a view.
-Hidden views will not get `resized` event. `resized` will be called when view becomes `visible` again.
+Hidden views will not get `layout` call. `layout` will be called when view becomes `visible` again.

 ### view.Base.prototype.scrollLeft([value])